 You will need to contact your school or school district.
 Many transcript requests can only be made online or by fax.
 You will need to allow plenty of time to get the transcripts.
 The schools may mail the transcripts directly to us or you may provide them.
 If you are having your transcripts sent directly from the school, please include a note indicating as such with your application.
 Official transcripts are preferred and may be required if necessary due to poor copies or missing information.

 Screen shots and pictures of documents are not accepted.
 We cannot call your school to request them.
 We cannot print or make copies of your documents.
 It is your responsibility to provide your transcripts to this office.

-Do not email or fax your transcripts.
+Do not email or fax your transcripts and application.

 Do you need official transcripts?

 Official transcripts are preferred and may be required if necessary due to poor copies or missing information.
 Unofficial will be accepted as long as they are a good, complete copy.